Thomas Herbst (footballer): Playing career

-Herbst won the 1981 FIFA World Youth Championship in Australia with the German national youth team, three months after winning the 1981 UEFA European Under-18 Football Championship with the German U-18 squad in Düsseldorf.
+Herbst won the 1981 FIFA World Youth Championship in Australia with the Germany U18 team, three months after winning the 1981 UEFA European Under-18 Football Championship with the German U-18 squad in Düsseldorf.
 It was in this time that Herbst signed for reigning Bundesliga champions FC Bayern Munich from the youth team of Hertha Zehlendorf.
 However, it was not until the latter half of the season that Herbst made his professional footballing debut, on 21 May 1982, as a substitute in the 3–2 home win over Arminia Bielefeld.
 His second, and only other appearance for Bayern, came the following weekend when he replaced Dieter Hoeneß in the 84th minute of a 3–1 loss away to VfL Bochum.

 In the following season, Herbst's three goals in 17 games, including a brace in the 3–3 away draw at FC Schalke 04, helped Eintracht Braunschweig successfully escape relegation.

 Herbst signed for Borussia Mönchengladbach for the 1983–84 season and over the following five years, with the exception of one season at SV Darmstadt 98, played in 65 league games for the Borussen, including six DFB-Pokal and nine UEFA Cup appearances.

 In the twilight of his playing career, Thomas Herbst signed for Hertha Zehlendorf in the Regionalliga Nordost and after two years became player-manager.
 He could not, however, stop Zehlendorf from being relegated to the Oberliga.
 He departed the club in 1999.